 Without more public pressure and international guidelines and cooperation, we lack guarantees that resource-rich countries will meet decent environmental and governance standards.
 Not only will residents of these areas be at risk, the supplies for electric vehicles may be held hostage to unstable, corrupt regimes.
 We’ve been down that road before with oil, and we should avoid repeating it in the coming age of electric vehicles.

-One thought on “How Polluting & Conflict-Ridden Is The Electric Vehicle Battery Supply Chain?”
+2 thoughts on “How Polluting & Conflict-Ridden Is The Electric Vehicle Battery Supply Chain?”

 Comments are closed.